raifcoonjah/Saturn-startpage/README.md

 ## Permission

-The only permission Saturn uses: Change the page you see when you open a new tab
+The only permission Saturn uses: "Change the page you see when you open a new tab"
 <br>

 ## Privacy
-Saturn does not save any information about anything, no connections are made to any external servers.
-Everything is done offline locally on device.
+Saturn respects your privacy, we don't save anything, no connections are made to any external servers.
+Everything is done locally on device.